mkashani-phd/BLEWBAN_Dataset/README.md

 - Off-body recording with the same devices at 7-different orientations

 ## How to access dataset
 Python tools in this repository provide a user-friendly access to the dataset stored in a **MongoDB database**.
+On the other hand the raw files are available on [raw dataset](10.21227/mtg7-eb43).
+In the RAWFileProcessing folder the tutorial.ipynb notebook provides a user friendly introduction of how to manage handle the raw files.
-To use this dataset you don't need to download the raw files (22GB) and locally manage them.
-MongoDB database can easily run queries in multiple languages even on online platforms such as Google Colab (example [here](https://colab.research.google.com/drive/1MDBT2rkZK7mvF0-5CpkBp85WYFNymxvO?usp=sharing)).
+However, to use this dataset you don't need to download the raw files (22GB) and locally manage them.
+We provide a MongoDB database that can easily run queries in multiple languages even on online platforms such as Google Colab (example [here](https://colab.research.google.com/drive/1MDBT2rkZK7mvF0-5CpkBp85WYFNymxvO?usp=sharing)).
 Supported languages can be found [here](https://www.mongodb.com/languages).

 An example of how to perform a query and store the results in a Pandas data frame on a Google Colab is available !